ImtiH/gitTutorials/README.md

 This repository is for testing and saving git commands and tutorials.

-This is just a Read Me Text.
+This is the second branch and I named it branch2.